sonata-project/SonataBlockBundle/Resources/doc/reference/exceptions.rst

                 throw:                  sonata.block.exception.renderer.throw

-A `default renderer` may be configured to apply, by default, to all block types.
-If you wish to customize a renderer on a particular block type, you may also add the following option in the configuration file:
+A `default renderer` will be applied to all block types.
+If you wish to use a different renderer on a particular block type, you should add the following option in the configuration file:

 .. code-block:: yaml